Are you down for this set of Craig Passero BMX videos?

 Things don’t let up there either, as Craig’s technical ability continues throughout the entire video.

 The eye for setups he seems to have and how he uses them is always such a joy to watch.

 Oh, and there might be one of the longest curved rails ever done toward the end as well.

 7. Craig’s “RYWS” section

 Before the podcasts with rappers and the like, the No Jumper YouTube page was home for BMX videos.

 The OSS “Ruin Your Whole Summer” or “RYWS” sections still live here, including Craig Passero’s part.

-Everything from this and Craig’s other videos still hold up as incredible today.
+Everything from this and Craig’s other videos still hold incredible today.

 There are so many 360s out of tricks that look like they are so hard to do, but Craig makes them look easy.